flutter/website/src/docs/codelabs/explicit-animations.md

 section and move on to the [AnimationController][]section.

 ### What is an animation?
+For the moment, forget about Flutter.
+How do animations work in other contexts?
+Consider the humble flipbook, or hand-drawn cartoons, or movie reels.
+What do all these animation implementations have in common?
+They create the illusion of motion by rapidly transitioning the current frame within a pre-defined sequence of other frames.

 Suppose you want to create your own Flutter animation without using the animations library.